 Price: $11.99 for the deodorant and $3.99 for the (optional) bamboo applicator.
 Use this link to get 10 percent off.

 You can also buy Little Seed Farm deodorant from the sustainable online marketplace EarthHero for $11.99.

 The standard plastic-stemmed cotton swabs might seem small and insignificant when we toss them into the garbage, but they are a large part of the pollution problem in our oceans.

-When I first started reading about the amount of single-use cotton swabs polluting our oceans, I tried to go entirely without Q-Tips.
+When I first started reading about the amount of single-use cotton swabs polluting our oceans, I tried to go entirely without cotton swabs.
 But that just wasn’t comfortable for me.
-So, I found these eco-friendly swabs made out of sustainably grown bamboo and natural cotton.
+So, I found these sustainable swabs made out of sustainably grown bamboo and natural cotton.

 Gift this sustainable stocking stuffer and help the people on your list reduce the plastic in our waters!

 Price: $12.96 for a set of six boxes (100 count in each box) on Amazon.
 Tip: The six boxes can be slipped into different stockings for a sustainable gift.
 But make a note to the folks at Amazon to please ship without wrapping the boxes in plastic.